JohnCorby/StencilPortals/README.md

 # Stencil Portals

-Implementation of portals in Unity.
+Implementation of portals in Unity using a custom SRP.

-Uses a Custom SRP.
-Based on my findings in [this rendering breakdown](https://docs.google.com/document/d/1LHPYsLO8YfwPQLLgAokjVDdtufuwKa7nnPRX3bM35zA/edit?usp=sharing)
+Based on my findings in [this rendering breakdown](https://docs.google.com/document/d/1LHPYsLO8YfwPQLLgAokjVDdtufuwKa7nnPRX3bM35zA/edit?usp=sharing).